-Hark back to a golden age of elegant refinement and gracious living at Raffles Singapore, where the past reawakens to glorious life.
+Hark back to a golden age of elegant refinement and gracious living at Raffles Hotel Singapore, where the past reawakens to glorious life.

-Easily the most famous hotel in Singapore, no other establishment epitomises the island’s colonial history better than Raffles Singapore.
+Easily the most famous hotel in Singapore, no other establishment epitomises the island’s colonial history better than Raffles Hotel Singapore.

 Named after Singapore’s founder, Sir Stamford Raffles, the hotel was built by the Sarkies Brothers, responsible for other luxury hotels in the region during the colonial era.